Definition of Dramatic Irony

 And weigh’st thy words before thou giv’st them breath…”

-This is another very good example of dramatic irony, when Iago manipulates Othello, and he puts his faith in Iago as an honest man.
+This is another very good example of dramatic irony when Iago manipulates Othello, and Othello puts his faith in Iago as an honest man.
 However, Iago is plotting against him without his knowledge.
-Again, audience knows that Iago is deceiving, but Othello does not.
+Again, the audience knows that Iago is deceiving, but Othello does not.